lottetreg/lottetreg.github.io/_posts/2019-04-21-single-responsibility-principle.markdown

 categories: ruby
 ---

 Without even knowing it’s definition, the Single-Responsibility Principle (SRP) sounds like it would be a good thing for your code; after all, anything that has one responsibility is likely to be smaller, less complex, and more maintainable than something that has multiple responsibilities.
-But SRP gives us even more than that.
+But the SRP gives us even more than that.

 The authors of _Agile Software Development: Principles, Patterns, and Practices_ (PPP) explain that responsibilities that live within the same class are coupled, and this coupling can impair our ability to make otherwise reasonable changes.
 In classes with coupled responsibilities, changes to one responsibility may adversely affect the class’s ability to uphold another.